awesomeeng/awesome-log/README.md

 ## Performance

 AwesomeLog is configured by default to perform in manner best suited to development.
 For production systems, a slioghtly more nuanced configuration will perform better, but at a reduction in development information.
-When run with this performance configuration AwesomeLog will perform slightly better than most other nodejs logging systems like Winston, Bunyan, Bole, Debug, etc. except for pino, which is crazy fast.
+When run with this performance configuration AwesomeLog will perform slightly better than most other nodejs logging systems like Winston, Bunyan, Bole, Debug, etc. and performs about the same as pino.

 #### Recommended production configuration